 - Non-invasive vascular imaging (Vascular Ultrasound, CT Angiography, MR Angiography)

-- Percutaneous biopsies (optional)
+- Percutaneous biopsies and drainages (optional)

 Dedicated time for research is an integral part of the fellowship, providing the opportunity to take an in-depth look at specific aspects of CVIR practices and procedures.
+Fellows are expected to submit educational projects for publication or presentation at meetings.

 Conferences and Journal Clubs